waipangsze/waipangsze.github.io/source/_posts/2024-10-26-Geostrophic-wind.md

 $$
 Here $U$ is the velocity field of the air, $\Omega$ is the angular velocity vector of the planet, $\rho$ is the density of the air, $P$ is the air pressure, $F_r$ is the friction, $g$ is the acceleration vector due to gravity and ⁠$\dfrac{D}{Dt}$ is the material derivative.

+Why use $\dfrac{D}{Dt}$ instead of partial derivative?
+Becuase the veloctiy of air mass can be zero that we move along with this air mass and feel no velocity change, in other words, kinetic energy is conserved.
+In contrast, partial derivative consider a fixed point in space that velocity of this fixed point can be varied.

 Locally this can be expanded in Cartesian coordinates, with a positive $u$ representing an eastward direction and a positive $v$ representing a northward direction.
 Neglecting friction and vertical motion.

 $$